Why 0.9999 . . . Equals 1.0000 Part 1

-In the 7th-grade math class I teach, when we discussed closed and open intervals I stumbled a bit when it came to talking about 0.99999... possibly being the edge of an open interval.
-I told the students that for technical reasons we can't say that, and 0.99999... = 1, but to explain why would be too hard.
-Job Currell found out why from his brother Isaac, and we talked about it in class, which was good, but I thought I'd better write up a handout to explain this weirdness.
-It's something I'd never heard of myself before I was in my 50's, when Professor Christopher Connell told me about it.
-That handout became this Substack article.
+When we discussed open and closed intervals in the 7th-grade math class I teach, I stumbled a bit when it came to talking about whether 0.99999 . . . is in the open interval (0,1), which is the set of numbers between 0 and 1 not including the end points.
+I told the students that for technical reasons we can't say .99 . . . is in the interval, and in fact the convention is that 0.99999 . . . = 1, but it was too hard for me to explain.
+Job Currell asked his older brother Isaac, though, and found out, and so we talked about it in class.
+The discussion was good, but I thought I'd better write up a handout to explain the weirdness.
+It's something I'd never heard of myself until I was in my 50's, when Professor Christopher Connell told me about it.
+The handout became this Substack article.

-I chose the name zog1 for the variable for 0.999... in honor of Zog I, King of Albania from 1928 to 1939, when Italy conquered his country in World War II.
-He was born Ahmet Muhtar Zogolli, but changed his name to Zog.
-He was a favorite of my college debating club, and, in fact, when we were close to electing a chairman whose was a fine fellow but lacked humility, we instead elected King Zog and elected him as merely the Acting Chairman.
+I chose the name zog1 for the variable for 0.999 . . . in honor of Zog I, King of Albania from 1928 to 1939, when Italy conquered his country in World War II.
+Born Ahmet Muhtar Zogolli, he later changed his name to King Zog.
+He was a favorite of my college debating club, and, in fact, when we were close to electing a chairman who though a fine fellow lacked humility, we instead elected King Zog and elected him as Acting Chairman.

 Question: How many mathematicians does it take to screw in a lightbulb?